imyasir882/Python_practice/README.md

 # Python_practice
-Learning python form basics... following tutorial on w3schools for now... later will use advaced learning platforms
+This repository is for my practice code of python.
+Learning python from basics... following tutorial on w3schools for now... later will use advaced learning platforms